-Copyright © 2000-2018 The PARI Group Permission is granted to make and distribute verbatim copies of this manual provided the copyright notice and this permission notice are preserved on all copies.
+Copyright © 2000-2024 The PARI Group Permission is granted to make and distribute verbatim copies of this manual provided the copyright notice and this permission notice are preserved on all copies.
 Permission is granted to copy and distribute modified versions, or translations, of this manual under the conditions for verbatim copying, provided also that the entire resulting derived work is distributed under the terms of a permission notice identical to this one.
-PARI/GP is Copyright © 2000-2018 The PARI Group PARI/GP is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
-It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY WHATSOEVER.
+PARI/GP is Copyright © 2000-2024 The PARI Group PARI/GP is free software; you can redistribute it and/or modify it under the terms of the GNU that it will be useful, but WITHOUT ANY WARRANTY WHATSOEVER.